Simula-UiB/CRHS/README.md

 to be used with `PathFinder` for linear and differential hull search using `CRHS equations` and `SOCs`.

 ## Current state
-Unfortunately, the current state of the libraries are not up to standards.
-The new libraries were developed as prototypes, meaning that speed of implementation was favoured over documentation and down payment of technical dept. This is the sad reality of writing code as part of a Ph.D. theis.
+Unfortunately, the current state of all the code written as part of the `SOCCs` project is not up to standards.
+The new libraries (PathFinder and SOCCS) were developed as prototypes, meaning that speed of implementation was favoured over documentation and down-payment of technical dept. This is the sad reality of writing code as part of a Ph.D. theis.

 You will therefore find that the documentation is not at the standard I would like it to be, and that the code is more messy than I'd like to admit.
-As time passes, I'd like to do something more about this.
+As time passes, I hope to be able to work gradually on these issues.
 Unfortunately, I'm unable to make any commitments as to how often improvements will happen.

 However, if you have questions, please email me at johnpetter@simula.no, and I will try to get back to you as soon as possible.